 We are also subject to the U.S. Foreign Corrupt Practices Act and may be subject to similar worldwide anti-bribery laws that generally prohibit companies and their intermediaries from making improper payments to government officials for the purpose of obtaining or retaining business.
 Some of the countries in which we operate have experienced governmental corruption to some degree and, in certain circumstances, strict compliance with anti-bribery laws may conflict with local customs and practices.
 Despite our compliance and training programs, we cannot be certain that our procedures will be sufficient to ensure consistent compliance with all applicable international trade and anti-corruption laws, or that our employees or channel partners will strictly follow all policies and requirements to which we subject them.
 Any alleged or actual violations of these laws may subject us to government scrutiny, investigation, debarment, and civil and criminal penalties, which may have an adverse effect on our results of operations, financial condition and reputation.

-We depend on our traffic management systems and network management application suites for the substantial majority of our revenues.
+We depend on our network intelligence solutions for the substantial majority of our revenues.

-In the past few years, we have increased sales of our Value Added Services.
-However, sales of our traffic management systems continue to account for a major portion of our revenues, and accounted for 57%, 58% and 50% of our total revenues in 2014, 2015 and 2016, respectively.
-We expect the traffic management systems will continue to account for a considerable portion of our revenues in the immediate future.
-If we are unable to increase these sales, our business will suffer.
+In the past few years, we have increased sales of our security products.
+However, sales of our network intelligence solutions, which provide service providers with visibility and control of their networks, continue to account for a major portion of our revenues, and accounted for 71% of our total revenue in 2017.
+We expect that the network intelligence solutions will continue to account for a considerable portion of our revenues in the immediate future.
+If we are unable to increase these sales, or compensate for them by sales of security products, our business will suffer.
 In addition, service providers may choose embedded or integrated solutions using routers and switches from larger networking vendors over a standalone solution that we offer.
-Any factor adversely affecting our ability to sell, or the pricing of or demand for, our traffic management systems and network management system, would severely harm our ability to generate revenues and could have a material adverse effect on our business.
+Any factor adversely affecting our ability to sell, or the pricing of or demand for, our network intelligence solutions would severely harm our ability to generate revenues and could have a material adverse effect on our business.